Advice and Support for Victims and Witnesses

 The request for a review must be made within 3 months of the victim being informed of the decision not to prosecute.

-If your case is one that the police could charge but decided not to, or where the police decided not to refer a case to CPS for a charging decision, please write to The Head of Criminal Justice, PO Box 77, Preston, Lancashire PR4 5SB or secure email box: [email protected] to request a review.
-Please include your name, the suspects name(s) and the case reference number or investigation reference in your correspondence.
+If your case is one that the police could charge but decided not to, or where the police decided not to refer a case to CPS for a charging decision, please write to The Head of Criminal Justice, PO Box 77, Preston, Lancashire PR4 5SB or via [email protected]

-If your case was referred to the CPS for a charging decision and the CPS decided not to proceed with the prosecution, please request a review from CPS by clicking on the below link and select “I want to request a Victims right to Review”.
+If your case was referred to the CPS for a charging decision and the CPS decided not to proceed with the prosecution, please see CPS VRR Leaflet.

 Accessibility